SchweitzerGAO/SERA-LLM/README.md

 2. Evaluated SERAG with ChatGPT on [hotpot_qa](https://huggingface.co/datasets/hotpot_qa)

 F1-score:
+- Without RAG: N/A
-- With in-dataset doc reference: 0.715
+- With RAG(documents from hotpot-qa): 0.715
-- Without in-dataset doc reference(with SERAG-keyword): N/A
+- With SERAG-keyword: N/A
-- Without in-dataset doc reference(with SERAG-question): N/A
+- with SERAG-question: N/A

+## Day 4: Periodical Summary
+Done: A naive SERAG system with Google Search and ChatGPT and its preliminary evaluation TODOs in the next period:
+1. Implement R3 and Step-back Prompt query rewrite schemas
+2. Evaluate with LLM feedback
+3. Add DuckDuckGo as a search engine
+4. Implement Page-as-Ducument with ChatGPT API